Book Your Consultation with a Neurofeedback Expert

 Can I do neurofeedback at home?

 Yes, neurofeedback at home is possible with some devices.
 We chose the NeurOptimal device because the professional device can be used safely and effectively at home.
 In general, a system you rent from a clinic and have a certified trainer supporting you with home neurofeedback is going to give better results than purchasing some of the low-cost direct-to-consumer devices on Amazon.
 Another tip for finding the best home neurofeedback is to look for devices that are fully automated so that you don’t have to set protocols.

 What are the benefits of neurofeedback?

 The benefits of neurofeedback vary depending on the reason for training and the system being used.
 In general, neurofeedback can help support change in the areas of cognitive performance, emotional regulation, lower stress, sleep management, and overall improved brain performance.

-Neurofeedback benefits clients with emotional issues most commonly to decrease the intensity and duration of negative emotions such as fear, anger, and hopelessness.
+Neurofeedback benefits clients with emotional issues most commonly to decrease the intensity and duration of negative emotions such as anxiety, fear, anger, and hopelessness.
 Being able to make choices rather than react emotionally is another common benefit.